(WDR): Johnson Fistel Continues to Investigate the Proposed Sale of Waddell & Reed; Are Shareholders Getting a Fair Deal?

 SAN DIEGO, Feb.
-18, 2021 /PRNewswire/ -- Shareholder rights law firm Johnson Fistel, LLP has launched an investigation into whether the board members of Waddell & Reed Financial, Inc. ("Waddell & Reed" or the "Company") (NYSE: WDR) breached their fiduciary duties in connection with the proposed sale of the Company to Macquarie Group ("Macquarie").
+22, 2021 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP has launched an investigation into whether the board members of Waddell & Reed Financial, Inc. ("Waddell & Reed" or the "Company") (: WDR) breached their fiduciary duties in connection with the proposed sale of the Company to Macquarie Group ("Macquarie").

 On December 2, 2020, Waddell & Reed announced that it had entered into a definitive merger agreement with Macquarie.
 Under the terms of the deal, Waddell & Reed stockholders will receive only $25.00 for each share of Waddell & Reed common stock they own.